gabrielburnworth/Image-to-plant-coordinates/README.md

 ## Options

-Run script with default values first.

-Then, edit values in `*_INPUT-parameters.txt` in the directory created during script execution.
-The directory name will be the input image name with spaces replaced with underscores if running `bash I2P.sh`, or 'text_' and the first 24 characters of the text string with spaces replaced with underscores if running `bash text.sh`.

 variable | default | description
  :---: | :---: | :---
-`image` | farmbot.png | Input image: try a dark object on a white or transparent background.
+`image` | farmbot.png | Input image: try a dark object on a light background.
 `size` | 200 | Pixel width/height used to resize the image.
 Affects number of coordinate results.
 `scale` | 13 | Scale for image rendered in plants.
 `startx` | 200 | X coordinate of bottom left of plant-rendered image.